Stored Procedure in SQL Server

 GO

-After executing above code by pressing F5 or “Execute” button, when you refresh the “Programmability” under the database name where you created this, it should display the newly created stored procedure as shown below:
+After executing the above code by pressing F5 or the “Execute” button, when you refresh the “Programmability” under the database name where you created this, it should display the newly created stored procedure as shown below:

 SQL stored procedure

-For creating a stored procedure, you may also use the wizard in MS SQL Server under “Programmability” option.
+For creating a stored procedure, you may also use the wizard in MS SQL Server under the “Programmability” option.

 How to execute a stored procedure?

-Our example stored procedure contains just a single SELECT statement to retrieve data from the sto_employees table.
+Our example stored procedure contains a single SELECT statement to retrieve data from the sto_employees table.

 For executing a stored procedure, write this command in the “query editor”: